sampreet-chawla/express-mongoose-crud/README.md

 ## Lets go back to your fruits express app!
-In `student_examples` you will have a copy of the fruits app we started creating thigs week.
+In `student_examples` you will have a copy of the fruits app we started creating earlier this week.

-Today, we will be adding Mongoose to our app, so that we can make our fruit data persist!
+Today, we will be adding Mongoose to our app so that we can make our fruit data persist!

 ## Connect Express to Mongo

 1. `npm i mongoose`

-Whenever we are developing a website or application, we always wanted practice a separation of concerns.
+Whenever we are developing a website or application, we always want to practice [separation of concerns](https://deviq.com/separation-of-concerns/).

-When we separated out our files into a `models` and `controllers` directory we were separating the various functionality of our application into folders that specify what they do.
+When we separated out our files into a `models` and a `controllers` directory we were separating the various functionality of our application into folders that specify what they do.

+We are going to keep practicing these good habits.

-Lets take our mongoose connection and place it in a folder called db.
+Lets take our mongoose connection and place it in a folder called `db`.

 1. Create a `db` directory
 1. Create a `connection.js` file